KPI in recruiting / key figures in recruitment

 In this article, we have primarily focused on quantitative key performance indicators – i.e. KPIs based on clearly measurable numbers.
 However, also keep an eye on the qualitative or soft factors (satisfaction, etc.).

 In order to be able to calculate all these key figures, a good database is necessary.
-Whether you keep an Excel list for this purpose or rely on E-Recruiting-Software, high-quality evaluations can only be created if this data is recorded cleanly and completely.
+Whether you keep an Excel list or rely on E-Recruiting software – only if this data is created cleanly and completely can high-quality evaluations be entered.

 Download KPI Excel Template